Monday, August 11, 2025

 Newton was right on target until he got to that very last sentence.
 Since TV bored him, he concluded that the broad masses must also be bored.
 But Minnow failed to consider that these "boring" shows remain on the air by virtue of their ratings.
 TV content is a function of the public tuning in or tuning out.
 Hence the generally mindless quality of TV programming is an indirect index of widespread public preference for drivel.
 Network executives long ago learned that they pan the most gold by designing a preponderance of their shows for people of limited capacity and less sophistication — i.e. the general public.

 Radio programming is similar.
 For instance, what kind of music do the masses tune to?
 Well here in the Philadelphia metropolitan area, home to almost 6 million people, it sure isn't classical music.
 Years ago the one commercial station that played it switched to soft rock.
-Philadelphians can listen to hip-hop, dance, country, soft rock, hard rock, pop/rock, stupidly one-sided right wing “talk” shows and endless gassing about sports, but the likes of Mozart, Beethoven and Haydn are out so far as commercial radio is concerned.
+Philadelphians can listen to dozens of frequencies and find hip-hop, dance, country, soft rock, hard rock, pop/rock, stupidly one-sided right wing “talk” shows and endless gassing about sports.
+But the likes of Mozart, Beethoven and Haydn are out so far as commercial radio is concerned.
 Why?
-Because the broad masses weren’t tuning in.
-Evidently they prefer drivel like rap, with its melody and harmony free, but basely vulgar, doggerel verse.
-Even greater desolation exists in the hinterlands where semi-literate pastors read God’s mind for the masses while country music grinds on endlessly in cacophonous concert.
+Because the broad masses aren’t tuning in.
+Evidently they prefer drivel like rap, with its melody and harmony free, basely vulgar, doggerel verse.
+Even greater desolation exists in the hinterlands where semi-literate pastors read God’s mind for the masses and country music grinds on endlessly in cacophonous concert.
 That is nearly all there is in the heartland.

 To be fair, no one knows for sure how many people are deeply disgusted with this media garbage.
 But American schooling helps little here.
 It is woefully inadequate when it comes to the arts and the discernment they can develop.
 And it shies completely away from anything that might help kids see through bogus divines.
 As a matter of fact, by the time budget cuts slash “frills” from the curriculum, high stakes testing takes far more than its share off time, and the self-appointed censors finish off anything that might trigger thought, the curriculum is a cultural wasteland par excellence.
 Perhaps, then, we should beware of blaming the victim.
 Some Americans are clearly educable.
 But our schools shy away from trying to develop it.
 It's politically dangerous.

-Of course, we also have to consider the quality of social media content.
-Here are a few examples: A Jewish space laser was employed to set those disastrous California brush fires.
-Contrails from high flying planes are spraying people with harmful chemicals.
-Fluoride added to drinking water, toothpaste and mouthwash are attempts to poison our bodily fluids.
-Ancient aliens influenced the development of contemporary culture.
-Donald Trump won the 2020 Presidential election.
-The earth is actually flat.
-Specific crystals possess magical healing properties, Vaccines cause autism, The moon landing was a hoax.
-Shape shifting reptilian aliens control the world.
-The positioning of celestial bodies influences personal traits and life events.
-Wi-fi signals cause significant health issues.
+Of course, in these "modern times'"we also have to consider the quality of social media content.
+Here are a few examples: You can learn that a Jewish space laser was employed to set those disastrous California brush fires.
+That contrails from high flying planes are spraying people with harmful chemicals.
+That fluoride added to drinking water, toothpaste and mouthwash poison our bodily fluids.
+That ancient aliens shaped the development of contemporary culture.
+That Donald Trump won the 2020 Presidential election.
+That the earth is actually flat.
+That specific crystals possess magical healing properties, That vaccines cause autism, That the moon landing was a hoax.
+That shape-shifting reptilian aliens control the world.
+That the positioning of celestial bodies influences personal traits and life events.
+That wi-fi signals cause significant health issues.
 And so it goes, on and on.
+Does the popularity of this deranged drivel testify to human educability?

 Conclusion